Duncan v. Louisiana: Majority opinion

 Justice White noted that the right to a jury trial for criminal offenses is a deeply enshrined value in the British and American legal traditions.
 Thus, right to a jury trial in criminal cases is within the 14th Amendment and so is applicable to the states.

 The question for the court was whether an offense subject to two years' imprisonment is a "serious offense."
 The majority noted that at the time of ratification, crimes punishable by more than six months imprisonment were typically subject to jury trial.
 Furthermore, both federal law and 49 states recognized that a crime carrying a sentence of over one year necessitated a jury trial.
 The Court found that the Louisiana law was out of sync with both the historical and current standards of the justice system and so was ruled unconstitutional.

 Concurring opinions

 Justice Black, concurring, argues for total incorporation, holding that all amendments in the Bill of Rights are made applicable to the states by the Fourteenth Amendment.
 He cites Congressional records from the ratification of the amendment to support his position.
 He holds that anything less than total incorporation would leave the enforcement of these rights to the whims of the judiciary.

-Justice Fortas, concurring, believed that the right to jury trial is fundamental for serious offences, but it is not the court's role to dictate to the states what specific form such a jury trial should take.
+Justice Fortas, concurring, believed that the right to jury trial is fundamental for serious offenses, but it is not the court's role to dictate to the states what specific form such a jury trial should take.
 The states should be free to develop their own rules regarding the exercise of a jury trial and not to be held accountable to some historical or federal standard.